2023 Best Drama & Theater Arts Schools in the Great Lakes Region

 Finding the Best Drama & Theater Arts School for You

-There are lots of options to pick from today when trying to decide which program is right for you.
+With all the programs available today, it can be tough to choose which one is the best for you.
 You can choose a traditional brick and mortar school, or with the growth of online education, you can attend a school half-way across the country without even leaving your house.
 Also there are many trade schools that offer short-term programs that open up more career options.

 To help you arm yourself with the information you need to make your decision, Course Advisor has developed this Best Drama & Theater Arts Schools in the Great Lakes Region ranking.
-This report analyzed 65 schools in the Great Lakes Region to see which ones offered the best programs for students.
+Our analysis looked at 77 schools in the Great Lakes Region to see which programs offered the best educational experiences for students.

 View our full ranking methodology.